How to Use an API Without Coding

 In the first column, you can find a list of fruits we want information about.
 And we call the API to get the:

-Then, we just need to put a formula to call the API in cell B2 and drag it along the column to get the full scope.
+Then we just need to enter a formula to call the API in cell B2 and drag it down the column to get the full scope.

 Implementation

-In order to call the API, you need to send a get request to the API following the syntax below.
+To call the API, send a GET request using the syntax below.

 It will return a response in JSON format,